KTH-FlowAI/DeepReinforcementLearning_RayleighBenard2D_Control/README.md

 ## Installation

-### Recommended: using our singularity container
+### Recommended: using our singularity sandbox

 Installing the packages can be a bit challenging due to conflicting requirements in tensorforce and shenfun.
 Therefore, we recommend that you use our singularity sandbox that contains all the packages needed and is ready to use out of the box.
 This will require having singularity installed on your machine (check the singularity documentation for more information, see https://sylabs.io/docs/ ).

 The singularity sandbox was created following the instructions / steps described at: https://github.com/jerabaul29/guidelines_workflow_project .

-The container segments are available at: https://drive.google.com/drive/folders/1CMarYhkRqhBhingRpbcxU8ORKzKsykWO?usp=sharing .
+The sandbox segments are available at: https://drive.google.com/drive/folders/1CMarYhkRqhBhingRpbcxU8ORKzKsykWO?usp=sharing .

 To use: